takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 Takahiro Hirofuchi, Ph.D. is a senior researcher of National Institute of Advanced Industrial Science and Technology (AIST).
 He is an expert of system software technologies.

-- A member of Cyber Physical Cloud Group of Information Technology Research Institute of AIST
+- The deputy director of the joint laboratory of AIST and TITECH (AIST-Tokyo Tech Real World Big-Data Computation Open Innovation Laboratory; RWBC-OIL)
-- A member of the joint laboratory of AIST and TITECH (RWBC-OIL)
+- A member of Artificial Intelligence Cloud Research Team, Artificial Intelligence Research Center (AIRC), AIST

 Currently, he is mainly working on system software technologies for emerging memory devices.
 He is the principal investigator of the research project